-Join Dennis Taylor for an in-depth discussion in this video Recording a simple macro, part of Excel 2010: Macros in Depth.
+Join Dennis Taylor for an in-depth discussion in this video Recording a simple macro, part of Excel 2010: Macros.

 If you're relatively new with recording macros, it's quite likely that the first few macros are going to be short, quick, easy.
 It's better to understand the small processes first.
 One question that might occur to you at some point is, do I ever need to change these?
 We've already suggested the idea that you will from time to time want to do that.
 We want to expand this idea, and as we work with macros and go into VBA back and forth into the world of the VBA and back into Excel, we want to become familiar with the techniques for why we want to alter a macro and then how we do that.

 I am going to take a small process here, create a new macro for double accounting underlining, a feature that some people might find useful.
 Part of the reason there is I am using this is that it's more multi-step than we might want it to be if we do it manually.
 If I want double accounting here, I am going to have to go into the-- either the Home tab, or possibly make it as fast as possible, you know, right-click > Format Cells, click the Font button, drop arrow here is Double Accounting.
 That's the one we want.
 There we go.
 Click OK, and there it is.

 But why not make it faster?
 Let's record a macro to do this.
 I am going to press Ctrl+Z right now to undo that.
 Let's record a macro.
 This time we will also emphasize the idea that we want this macro to be available to any workbook, or potentially any workbook.
 So, as we highlight this we want to be thinking where we are going to be storing the macro.
 We will click the button in the lower left-hand corner for activating the recording process.
 Give this macro a name like DoubleAccountingUnderlining.
 Give it a keystroke shortcut, Ctrl+Shift+U. Store it in a personal macro workbook, the workbook that's always open every time we open Excel.